kattaajay/AC209A_SlopeDetection/Report-Model.md

     --- 0.004525184631347656 seconds ---

-    /Users/personalmac/anaconda/lib/python3.6/site-packages/sklearn/utils/validation.py:395: DeprecationWarning: Passing 1d arrays as data is deprecated in 0.17 and will raise ValueError in 0.19.
-Reshape your data either using X.reshape(-1, 1) if your data has a single feature or X.reshape(1, -1) if it contains a single sample.
-      DeprecationWarning)

 ```python
 plt.plot(np.arange(len(y_test)), base_dt_m.predict(X_test), 's', alpha = 0.2, label = 'Prediction')
 plt.plot(np.arange(len(y_test)), y_test_multi, 'r-', label = 'True')